ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 - the `Action` type describes the structure of a dispatchable action
 - the `ActionType` describes which values the 'type' property of an action can take

-By specifying the first while store creation
+By specifying the first during store creation

+_Describe the Structure of the Stores State and Actions_

 ```
 export const store: Store<State, Action> = createStore(mainReducer.bind(null, initialStore));
 ```

-and the second in the [registerReducer()](#adding-reducers) definition, dispatching actions and registering reducers is typed.
+and the second in the [registerReducer()](#adding-reducers) definition, Typescript knows which actions are valid and which are not.
-Question now is how `Action` and `ActionType` look.
+Question now is how `Action` and `ActionType` look like.
 My first approach was the following:

+_Typing of Action and Actiontype with 'type' validation_

 ```
 export enum ActionType {